flexera-public/policy_templates/automation/aws/aws_missing_regions/README.md

 - *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
 - *Region Ignore List* - A list of regions to never include in the results.
 Leave blank to not filter results

+## Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ## Prerequisites

 This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
 If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
 The information below should be consulted when creating the credential(s).